Clyde R. Hoey: Biography

 Hoey (HOO-ee) was born to Captain Samuel Alberta Hoey, a Confederate States Army officer, and Mary Charlotte Roark.
 He attended school until age eleven.
 He worked on his family's farm and bought a weekly newspaper when he was 16.
 He was elected to the state legislature when he was twenty.
 He served as a state representative and then as a state senator.
 He was elected in a special election to the United States House of Representatives to fill the vacancy caused by the resignation of Edwin Y. Webb who had accepted a federal judgeship.
 He defeated a Republican who opposed United States support for the League of Nations.
 He served from 1919 to 1921.
 He prosecuted the leaders of the 1929 Loray Mill strike for the murder of the Gastonia police chief.

 He was the 59th governor of the U.S. state of North Carolina from 1937 to 1941.
 In his inaugural address as governor, Hoey delivered what one historian described as “an extended ode to the New Deal.”
+During his time as governor, Hoey advocated progressive measures such as the provision of free school textbooks and new labor legislation.

 In July 1937, he pardoned Luke Lea, a Tennessee politician and former U.S. senator, who had been paroled a year earlier.
 His appointment of a black man to the board of trustees of a black college set a precedent.
 Following the 1938 Gaines Supreme Court decision on racial segregation in higher education, he asked the North Carolina legislature to provide for segregated higher education for blacks.
 Though opposed to integrated education, he said that the people of the state "do believe in equality of opportunity in their respective fields of service" and that "the white race cannot afford to do less than simple justice to the Negro."
-Nevertheless, during a speech to the United Daughters of the Confederacy, he affirmed his support for segregation."Niggers are not entitled to civil rights and will never get them.
+Nevertheless, during a speech to the United Daughters of the Confederacy, an organization that his wife was a member of, he affirmed his support for segregation."Niggers are not entitled to civil rights and will never get them.
 There were no niggers on the Mayflower."In 1940, Hoey quietly opposed a third term for FDR.
 When he believed that President Franklin D. Roosevelt would not seek a third term, Hoey rejected the favorite son role for which the state legislature had recommended him and supported the presidential candidacy of Secretary of State Cordell Hull.